 The Seven Joys of Mary meaning

-Much of the symbolism of this carol, generated by the medieval cult of the Virgin Mary, has now lost its full weight of meaning.
+Generated by the medieval cult of the Virgin Mary, many of the symbols of this Christmas carol have now lost their meanings.
 The Seven Joys of Mary today sounds more like a nursery rhyme than a work of popular devotion.
 This impression is intensified by the jaunty nature of its surviving folk-carol melody.

 Religious reforms had little effect on the popularity of the number carol.
 Nonetheless, although Mary’s joys gradually increased as the tradition lost touch with its Rosary-inspired roots.
 Ten- and twelve-fold versions of this carol include the rare joys of bringing the crooked straight, turning water into wine and writing without a pen.